Privacy Policy

 To provide and operate the Service: Generating ad waste audits, detecting creative fatigue, identifying conversion overlap, calculating cannibalization risk scores, designing and executing incrementality experiments, and delivering weekly performance digest emails.

-To process transactions: Managing your subscription, processing payments through Stripe, enforcing plan limits, and providing billing support.
+To process transactions: Managing your subscription, processing payments through Shopify Billing, enforcing plan limits, and providing billing support.

 To communicate with you: Sending transactional emails related to your account (subscription confirmations, trial reminders, sync status notifications), weekly digest emails (which you may disable at any time), and service announcements.